BaseXdb/basex/README.md

 Compiling BaseX
 ---------------

-JDK 1.7 and JUnit is currently required to compile the complete sources of the main project.
+JDK 1.7 and JUnit are currently required to compile the complete sources of the main project.
 If you are using another environment than Eclipse or don't have JUnit installed, just delete the `test` packages inside the project and rebuild the project.